This article originally appeared on VICE US

 With so much time spent alone in lines or waiting for movies to start, eavesdropping is an unavoidable part of TIFF.
 Members of the industry are often heard revealing elliptical details about themselves, hinting at mysterious biographies that never fully come into focus.
 Of course, overheard TIFF conversations extend far beyond the boundaries of the festival.
 During an amusing subway ride on day three, I overhear an adolescent boy mercilessly mock his father for expressing an interest in Deepa Mehta's Indian-Canadian gangster comedy, Beeba Boys.

 If you have non-passholder friends who happen to be festivalgoers, there is one way to stay in touch during TIFF: public screenings.
 However, a case could be made that this is more hassle than it's worth, particularly during opening weekend.
-On Saturday night, I join four friends for a public screening of Maggie's Plan, but we spend roughly two hours in the cold/rain before we're allowed inside the theatre.
+On Saturday night, I join four friends for a public screening of Maggie's Plan, but we spend roughly two hours in the cold/rain before we're allowed inside the theater.
 I vow not to make that mistake again.

 DAY 4: Sunday, September 13